mucsci-students/2026sp-420-Antifreeze/README.md

 - Zane Weaver

 ## **Overview**
-Course-scheduling program with a command-line interface.
-The CLI allows users to manage faculty, courses, rooms, and labs, as well as generate, display, and save optimized class schedules.
+Course-scheduling program with a graphical interface.
+The graphical interface allows users too load/save Json files adding faculty, course, rooms, and labs to the scheduler using a visual interface.
+The ability to generate and view different schedules is available.
+Functionality to load in made schedules using CSV format and reading them in app is also availble.
 ## **Features**
 - **Faculty Management**: Add, delete, and modify faculty with availability, preferences, and credit limits
 - **Course Management**: Add, delete, and modify courses with credits, faculty, rooms, labs, and conflict resolution
 - **Room Management**:Add, delete, and modify rooms
 - **Lab Management**: Add, delete, and modify labs
 - **Schedule Generation**: Generate, display, and save optimized schedules
+- **CSV Display**: Able to load CSV files and desplay them in application.
 - **Configuration Management**: Load, modify, display, and save configuration files

 ## **Prerequisites**